Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

 pwsh ./scripts/Load-ProfilesData.ps1
 ```

-To learn more about the sample data, read [sample data](./sample-data.md).
+## 5. Mapping test users

+**Add `fhirUser` Claim to Test Users:**

+-  To properly integrate with the sample data, you need to add the fhirUser claim to each of your test user accounts:
+   - For the patient test user, set the `fhirUser` claim to `Patient/PatientA`.
+   - For the practitioner test user, set the `fhirUser` claim to `Practitioner/PractitionerC1`.

+   Modifying Microsoft Graph directory extensions requires API requests to Microsoft Graph.
+Use the command below to set the `fhirUser` claim via a helper script for your patient test user.
+You will need the `object id` of your patient test user.
+In a production environment, integrate this step into your user registration process.

+    Create a Microsoft Graph Directory Extension to hold the `fhirUser` information for users.

+    Windows:
+    ```powershell
+    powershell ./scripts/Add-FhirUserInfoToUser.ps1 -UserObjectId "<Patient Object Id>" -FhirUserValue "Patient/PatientA"
+    ```

+    Mac/Linux:
+    ```bash
+    pwsh ./scripts/Add-FhirUserInfoToUser.ps1 -UserObjectId "<Patient Object Id>" -FhirUserValue "Patient/PatientA"
+    ```

+**Assign `FHIR SMART User` Role:**

+- Make sure your test user has the role `FHIR SMART User` assigned to your FHIR Service deployed as part of this sample.
+- This role is necessary for enabling the SMART scope logic with your access token scopes in the FHIR Service.

+## 6. Use Postman to access FHIR resource via SMART on FHIR sample

+Follow the directions on the [Access SMART on FHIR Using Postman Page](../../smartonfhir/docs//postman/configure-postman.md) for instructions to access FHIR resources via SMART on FHIR using postman.

+## 7. Create Inferno Test Applications in Microsoft Entra ID

+We will need to create four separate Microsoft Entra ID Applications to run the Inferno (g)(10) test suite.
+It's best practice to register an Azure Application for each client application that will need to access your FHIR Service.
+This will allow for granular control of data access per application for the tenant administrator and the users.
+For more information about best practices for Microsoft Entra ID applications, [read this](https://learn.microsoft.com/en-us/entra/identity-platform/security-best-practices-for-app-registration).

+Follow the directions on the [Inferno Test App Registration Page](./ad-apps/inferno-test-app-registration.md) for instructions on registering the needed Azure Applications for the Inferno (g)(10) tests.
+- Standalone Patient App (Confidential Client)
+- EHR Practitioner App (Confidential Client)
+- Backend Service Client
+- Standalone Patient App (Public Client)

-## 7. Testing Backend Service flow manually
+## 8. Testing Backend Service flow manually

 The backend service flow in SMART on FHIR is designed for system-to-system communication, where no user interaction is required.
 It uses the **client credentials grant** to authorize a backend client (such as a service or scheduled job) to access FHIR resources securely.
 In this implementation, we register a confidential client, generate a signed JWT (client assertion) using a private key, and exchange it for an access token.
-This token is then used to interact with protected FHIR APIs—such as performing a bulk data export—through Azure API Management.
+This token is then used to interact with protected FHIR APIs such as performing a bulk data export through Azure API Management.

 Follow the [SMART on FHIR Backend Service Setup and Manual Testing](./ad-apps/backend-service-client.md) document to test backend service flow manually.